0xB0BAFE77/0xSciTE4AHK/README.md

 Flow control always show up as underlined yellow text.
 You always know where if/loop/return/timers are.
 Built-in functions stand out against normal functions.
 Numbers always show as underlined.
 Hopefully, you guys find it as pleasing as I do.

+The file I used in the picture is my SciTE syntax teseter and is included in the files folder of this repo.

 Stay tuned for more updates!